mrmacete/writeups/wapiflapi-exrs/sploit/s7/README.md

 ```
 This time, the dynamic section address points to the one mapped in our process' space, and it is therefore readable.

-The `libc_map` variable is an instance of `LibcMap`, a class used to persist search state across program crashes and across exploit runs, which stores relative offsets of symbols and the current search progress:
+The `libc_map` variable is an instance of `LibcMap`, a class used to keep current found symbols from libc, which stores relative offsets of symbols and the current search progress:

 ```python
 class LibcMap: